puppetlabs/puppet-docs/source/pe/2.5/console_live_puppet.markdown

 ### Last Run Summary

-Use the "last\_run\_summary" action for a quick view of what the last Puppet run did.
+Use the "last\_run\_summary" action for a quick view of what the most recent Puppet run did.

 Usually, you should use the graphs and reports on the console's node views to investigate previous Puppet runs; they are more detailed, and provide more historical context.
 However, the overview provided by this action can be useful when combined with live management's class and fact filtering.